ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Conclusion

 \section{Conclusion}

 ManiSkill3 introduces a state-of-the-art framework/benchmark for generalizable robotics simulation and rendering.
-ManiSkill3 runs faster, uses less GPU memory, and supports the most diverse range of robotics tasks compared to alternative simulators.
-In particular, ManiSkill3 offers unparalleled support for both sim2real and real2sim environments in manipulation tasks.
-We believe that this comprehensive approach will encourage the research community to tackle manipulation challenges more extensively through compute-scalable simulation.
-Furthermore, ManiSkill3 provides an easy-to-use object-oriented API for building GPU simulated heterogeneous tasks, democratizing access to scalable robot learning.
+ManiSkill3 uses less GPU memory and depending on scenario can run faster while also supporting heterogeneous GPU simulation.
+Additionally we support the most diverse range of robotics tasks compared to alternative simulators.
+Importantly, we reliably support both sim2real and real2sim environments in manipulation tasks with real-world reproducible results.
+Moreover, we provide a immersive VR teleoperation system option for users to collect data for their own research.
+Furthermore, ManiSkill3 provides an easy-to-use object-oriented API for building all kinds of GPU simulated tasks, democratizing access to scalable robot learning.
 Finally, demonstrations and RL/IL baselines with clearly defined metrics are open sourced for users to use.
+We believe that our comprehensive approach to building the open-osurce ManiSkill3 will encourage the research community to tackle manipulation challenges more extensively through compute-scalable simulation.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 The authors sincerely thank members of the Hao Su lab and Hillbot for great discussion and feedback, including but not limited to Nicklas Hansen, Rokas Bendikas, Jiayuan Gu, James Hou.
-The authors also thank members of the open source community for spotting early bugs, various contributions, and providing feedback on the framework.
+The authors also thank members of the open source community for bug finding, contributions, and feedback on this framework, including but not limited to Alexandre Brown, Gaotian Wang, Dwait Bhatt, Jeremy Morgan.
 We especially acknowledge the generous support from Qualcomm Embodied AI Fund and Hillbot Inc. Stone Tao is supported in part by the NSF Graduate Research Fellowship Program grant under grant No. DGE2038238.